watusi/jquery.mobile.simultaneous-transitions/README.md

 This means that the "out" transition is first performed, followed by the "in" transition.
 Additional transition steps have been added to attempt to hide scrolling.

-Unfortunately, these transitions do not have the smooth appearace of the previous, simultaneous transitions.
+Unfortunately, these transitions do not have the smooth appearance of the previous, simultaneous transitions.
 Many find them distracting, unattractive, and just plain "goofy".
-They have been widely un-liked by much of the jQuery Mobile developer community, particularly by those using jQuery Mobile as part of an environment for build native apps for mobile devices. *Apple has shown an unwillingness to accept applications using these transitions in the App Store, because their appearance does not meet with their appearance standards.*
+They have been widely un-liked by much of the jQuery Mobile developer community, particularly by those using jQuery Mobile as part of an environment for building native apps for mobile devices. *Apple has shown an unwillingness to accept applications using these transitions in the App Store, because their appearance does not meet with their appearance standards.*